 Google Keyword Planner (best tool to get competitors’ keywords free):

-To use the Google Keyword Planner Tool on the Google AdWords interface, all you require is a free Google account.
+To use the Google Keyword Planner Tool on the Google Ads interface, all you require is a free Google account.
 Simply follow the instructions to use Google Keyword Planner to study competition keywords.

 - Enter your AdWords login information, Go to the Keyword Planner, and select “Find new keywords.”